Photographer Juan Madrid Takes Intimate Portraits of Fallen American Cities

 Mossless in America is a column featuring interviews with documentary photographers.
 The series is produced in partnership with Mossless magazine, an experimental photography publication run by Romke Hoogwaerts and Grace Leigh.
 Romke started it in 2009 as a blog in which he interviewed a different photographer every two days; since 2012 the magazine has produced three print issues, each dealing with a different type of photography.
 Mossless was featured prominently in the landmark 2012 exhibition Millennium Magazine at the Museum of Modern Art in New York and it is supported by Printed Matter, Inc. Its third issue, a major photographic volume on American documentary photography from the last ten years, titled The United States (2003–2013), was published last May.

-Hailing from the picturesque Catskill mountains in New York State, photographer Juan Madrid takes intimate portraits of the seemingly unapproachable as he chronicles and humanizes the once-great and now-fallen cities and towns of America.
+Hailing from the picturesque Catskill mountains, photographer Juan Madrid takes intimate portraits of the seemingly unapproachable as he chronicles and humanizes the once-great and now-fallen cities and towns of America.
 Focusing mainly on the quieter moments of these regions that haven’t been covered by major media outlets, Madrid allows us to feel these places like we haven’t before.
 We talked to Juan about rampant poverty, knife fights, and the problems with new growth in old cities.

 Videos by VICE